RodrigoOkido/ReactWebsite/README.md

+# React website - Example

+Simple website project developed in React. <br />
+You can check a more complex react website example [here](https://github.com/RodrigoOkido/ReactTravelWebsite).

 ## Description

-Simple website project developed in React.
 This project was built to demonstrate how you can create a website using React.
 It use class based components, function based components and react states.
-Use 'faker' package to generate randomic images and bootstrap 4.5.2 for the page design.
+Its using 'faker' package to generate randomic images and bootstrap 4.5.2 for the page design.
+All informations on the page are generic and the page design is **NOT** supposed to be ideal or professional.
+It must be modified for this purpose.
 This project is under MIT license.
+You can check more about MIT license [here](https://github.com/RodrigoOkido/ReactWebsite/blob/master/LICENSE).

+**Live website:**

 This project was developed using create-react-app node package.<br />You can check more about create-react-app below.